 The process starts with deciding where to set their nets in the lake to get the optimal catch.
-Fishermen have many ways to figure out the prime spot to set their nets like graphs, navigational instruments, depth sounders, weather forecast, and many techniques that are passed down from generation to generation.
+Fishermen have many ways to figure out the prime spot to set their nets.
+They use graphs, navigational instruments, depth sounders, weather forecast, and many other techniques that are passed down from generation to generation.

 The boat heads back to the harbour where the crew weighs the days catch into 100 pound tubs.
 Once their catch is weighed and recorded, the fish are dumped into bigger totes that hold more than 1000 pounds and transported off to the processing plant.